-- Racism directly affects health.
-Black youth who experience racial discrimination are more likely to have elevated depressive symptoms in adolescence and early adulthood. - While students of color are more likely to feel sad or hopeless, hurt themselves on purpose, and attempt suicide in the past year, they report being less likely to have an adult in their school they can talk to and less likely to get the kind of help they need when they feel sad, angry, hopeless or anxious. - Students of color in Vermont are more likely than White, Non-Hispanic students to ever see someone get physically attacked, beaten, stabbed, or shot in their neighborhood.
-(23% v 14%) - In 2021, 74% of hate crimes were committed against Vermonters of color.
+- Students of color are more likely to feel sad or hopeless, hurt themselves on purpose, and attempt suicide in the past year.
+They also report being less likely to have an adult in their school they can talk to and less likely to get the kind of help they need when they feel sad, angry, hopeless or anxious. - Students of color are more likely than White, Non-Hispanic students to ever see someone get physically attacked, beaten, stabbed, or shot in their neighborhood (23% vs. 14%). - In 2021, 74% of hate crimes were committed against Vermonters of color.